Creativity, they say, is solving problems with no apparent solutions.

 Give a bag of corn to a group of non-zero-sum people, a time later they will have harvested 100 bags of corn from the planting of the original bag.
 The net growth of a non-zero-sum economy is non-zero.

 When a person’s way of life is about competing over fixed assets, creativity will be difficult for them.
 They need to compete, not create.
-Zero-sum people simply do not believe in creation of assets.
+Zero-sum people simply do not believe in creation of value.
 Avoid them in creative process; out-competing everybody does not fit with ideation.

 Beginner’s Mind: Defer Judgement